-Reddit: A community-driven social media site powered by user-generated posts (primarily links) that are voted "up" or "down," moving higher ranked posts to more visible positions on the site.
+Reddit: A community-driven social media site powered by user-generated posts (primarily links, gifs and images) that are voted “up” or “down,” moving higher ranked posts to more visible positions on the site.

-Tumblr: A microblogging social media site most popular with younger users, powered largely by visual content (photography, animated GIFs, humorous "memes") and some written content.
+Tumblr: A microblogging social media site powered largely by visual content (photography, animated GIFs, short videos) and some written content.

-Twitter: A social media site for users who read, send, and receive tweets (messages of 140 character or less) and photos from other Twitter users.
+Twitter: A social media site for users who read, send, and receive tweets (messages of 280 characters or less) and photos from other Twitter users.

 YouTube: A social media site for video sharing and storing.